In 2013, World Dressage Masters approached ISES to develop guidelines to ensure optimal horse and rider welfare and safety at competitive events.

 - Horses must be fed in accordance with their workload taking into account the competition and training schedule.
 Horses are ‘trickle’ feeders and should receive the concentrated ration of their feed divided over several periods a day.

-- In line with their nutritional and behavioral requirements, horses must have ad libitum access to forage, or at least be given forage at several points throughout the day.
+- In line with their nutritional and behavioural requirements, horses must have ad libitum access to forage, or at least be given forage at several points throughout the day.
 At a minimum, feed and forage should be spread throughout the day to ensure horses are not left without food for periods longer than 4 hours.

 - Horses must be handled quietly, with care, patience and consistency.